Genny-oo/Atanga-Banking-System/README.md

 - Technology Stack: C++17, SQLite3, Modern C++ Features
 - Development Approach: Object-Oriented Programming

-## 📞 Support

-For technical support or questions:
-- 📧 Contact your course instructor
-- 💬 Use KNUST CS department forums
-- 📚 Refer to C++ and SQLite documentation

-## 📄 License

-This project is developed for educational purposes at KNUST.
-© 2025 KNUST Computer Science Department

----

 **🎯 Ready to start banking?**
 Run `make run` and experience modern banking with KNUST Bank! 🏦